tongeche/habuks/README.md

 # Habuks Console

-HabuKS operations platform for managing workspace members, projects, transactions, and internal support workflows through a React frontend backed by Supabase.
+Habuks is an operations platform for managing workspace members, projects, transactions, and internal support workflows.

 ## What This App Includes

-- Tenant workspace and member management
+- Organization workspace and member management
 - Internal admin console for tenant support operations
 - Activity logs and tenant health/deployment views
 - Supabase-backed auth, data, and Edge Function support tooling